The Beginner’s Guide To Sports Betting

 - Esports betting available.

 This offer is available for new customers only.
-You need to place a bet on odds of at least ½ to qualify for the welcome bonus.
+You must place a bet on odds of at least ½ to qualify for the welcome bonus.
 Free bets will be allocated to your account 24 hours after meeting the qualifying requirements.

 Make sure to place these bets within 30 days after registering an account, as the welcome offer will expire after that.
 Only deposits using credit and debit cards and ApplePay are eligible for the welcome bonus.